In This Article

 Is Octinoxate Reef-Safe?

-A major recent concern about octinoxate is its effect on the coral reef, following Hawaii's ban on the sale of sunscreens containing the ingredient.
-"In a lab setting, they have seen both [octinoxate and oxybenzone] cause dose-dependent bleaching and have harmful effects on coral larval (think: baby coral), but there’s still a lot of questions on how this translates to our oceans," Fu says.
-"The ocean habitat is much more complex, and sunscreens may only play a small part amongst poor wastewater management and global warming."
+Following Hawaii's ban on the sale of sunscreens containing octinoxate, some are worried about the ingredient's impact on the coral reef.
+"In a lab setting, [researchers] have seen both [octinoxate and oxybenzone] cause dose-dependent bleaching and have harmful effects on coral larval (think: baby coral), but there’s still a lot of questions on how this translates to our oceans," Fu says.
+"The ocean habitat is much more complex, and sunscreens may only play a small part amongst poor wastewater management and global warming," she adds.
 While we wait for more research to come out, Fu recommends using mineral sunscreen when snorkeling around the reefs.
-In these instances, look for formulas designated as ‘reef safe,' or when in doubt, go with a zinc oxide-based formula.
+In these instances, look for formulas designated as "reef safe," or when in doubt, go with a zinc oxide-based formula.

 How to Use It

 Sunscreen with an SPF of 30 should be applied to dry skin 30 minutes before sun exposure and should be reapplied every two hours and after swimming or sweating, according to the Skin Cancer Foundation.
-Nazarian stresses the importance of application order when it comes to sunscreen and says to apply it to clean, dry skin before you apply your moisturizer or makeup.
-And when using it on your entire body, use one ounce of the formula to make sure your skin is sufficiently covered.
+Nazarian stresses the importance of application order when it comes to sunscreen, stressing that you apply it to clean, dry skin before you apply your moisturizer or makeup.
+When using sunscreen on your entire body, use one ounce of the formula (that's about the size of a shot glass) to make sure your skin is sufficiently covered.